 If we look back over time, when a disaster occurs, people want to help so it isn’t unusual to see donations increase, sometimes by multiples.
-Therefore, before you cut your budget, take the time to reach out and give your parishioners the opportunity to give.
+Therefore, before you cut your budget, take the time to reach out and give your parishioners the opportunity to give to catholic church.
 Many people are still working and feel blessed to be able to help and sacrifice for their fellow parishioners and the greater good.

 So what should we be doing?